 Radiology, Diagnostic (Minnesota)

-The schedule generally includes assignments in each of several areas in the department, including chest radiology, gastrointestinal (GI), genitourinary (GU), musculoskeletal radiology, pediatric radiology, computerized tomography (CT), ultrasonography, hospital radiology, interventional radiology, neuroradiology and nuclear medicine.
-The student is usually paired with a specific staff member in each subspecialty area.
+The schedule generally includes assignments in each of several areas in the department, including chest radiology, gastrointestinal (GI), genitourinary (GU), musculoskeletal radiology, pediatric radiology, computerized tomography (CT), ultrasonography, hospital radiology, interventional radiology, neuroradiology, and nuclear medicine.
+Students are usually paired with a specific staff member in each subspecialty area.
 Depending on the length of the clerkship, assignment in these areas varies from one or two days to as long as one week.